 What if you exceed your non-concessional contributions cap?

 Legislation has been passed to allow members to withdraw excess non-concessional contributions made from the 2013/14 financial year onwards, plus associated earnings.
 The ATO will contact you about your situation if this applies to you.
-Check out the ATO website on what happens if you go over your non-concessional contributions cap.
+Check out the ATO website for more information on exceeding your after-tax super payments limit.